 As you consider potential nominees, please take into account that CASS wishes to promote diversity in every possible dimension.
-As such, CASS would love to receive nominations that complete the current composition of BoG with respect to, to name a few, technical, gender and geographic diversity.
+As such, CASS would appreciate nominations that complete the current composition of BoG with respect to, to name a few, technical, gender, and geographic diversity.

 Board of Governors

-The Board of Governors represents the members of the Society and approves the Society’s annual budget and amendments to the Constitution and Bylaws elects Society Officers and authorizes the expenditure of Society funds.
-Members of the Board of Governors are expected to attend two annual meetings, one in the spring and one in the fall.
-Eligibility criteria stated briefly in the CAS Society Bylaws at the end of Article IV, Section 3.1, are: the nominee is an IEEE and Society member in good standing for at least 2 years and meets all other requirements of the Constitution and these Bylaws.
+The Board of Governors represents the members of the Society and approves the Society’s annual budget, amendments to the Constitution and Bylaws, elects Society Officers and authorizes the expenditure of Society funds.
+Members of the Board of Governors are expected to attend two annual meetings, one in the first-half of the year and one in the second-half of the year.
+Eligibility criteria stated briefly in the CAS Society Bylaws at the end of Article IV, Section 3.1, are: the nominee is an IEEE and Society member in good standing for at least two years and meets all other requirements of the Constitution and the Bylaws.

-Complete Board of Governors' nominations must be received using the process described at the end of the page by 16 September 2019, in order to be considered.
+Complete Board of Governors' nominations must be received using the process described at the end of the page by 5:00 PM EDT (UTC -4) on 5 July 2021, in order to be considered.

 There are two options for adding nominees to the election slate.
 Nominators should indicate which of the following two options they prefer.

-- The first option is to nominate by petition.
+The first option is to nominate by petition.
 The IEEE rule regarding the nomination petition process states: “For all positions where the electorate is less than 30,000 voting members, signatures shall be required from 2% of the eligible voters.”
 The number of signatures required on a petition shall depend on the number of eligible voters, as listed in the official IEEE membership records, at the end of the year preceding the election.”
-For CASS in this nomination cycle, this implies that we need 196 signatures on a petition for a nominee to be automatically placed on the election ballot.
+For CASS in this nomination cycle, this implies that we need XXX signatures on a petition for a nominee to be automatically placed on the election ballot.
 Note: Signatures from student members and affiliate members are not allowed.
 Graduate student members are eligible to sign a petition as well as vote in the election.
-If you wish to be nominated by petition, please email email@example.com.
+If you wish to be nominated by petition, please email firstname.lastname@example.org.
 The CASS Operations Manager will then set up a web-based petitioning system that will automatically authenticate petition “signatures”.
 According to IEEE rules, a candidate with a valid nomination by petition is guaranteed to be on the ballot.
-Please note that only signatures received by close of business (5:00 pm ET) on 4 September 2019, will be considered.
+Please note that only signatures received by close of business on 5 July 2021 at 5:00 PM EDT (UTC -4), will be considered.
 Sign any active petition electronically at www.ieee.org/petition.
 Please use your IEEE Account to authenticate access.

 (1) A completed Nomination Form is required.
 Eligibility criteria, stated briefly in the CAS Society Bylaws at the end of Article IV, Section 3.1, are: the nominee is an IEEE and Society member in good standing for at least 2 years and meets all other requirements of the Constitution and these Bylaws.